-Privacy and security regulations issued pursuant to the Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA"), restrict the use and disclosure of individually identifiable health information ("protected health information" or "PHI"), provide for individual rights and require safeguards for PHI and notification of breaches of unsecure PHI.
+For example, data privacy and cybersecurity regulations issued pursuant to the Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA"), restrict the use and disclosure of individually identifiable health information ("protected health information" or "PHI"), provide for individual rights and require safeguards for PHI and notification of breaches of unsecure PHI.
 Entities subject to HIPAA include most healthcare providers, including some of our tenants and borrowers.
-These covered entities are required to implement administrative, physical and technical practices to protect the security of individually identifiable health information that is electronically maintained or transmitted.
+These covered entities are required to implement administrative, physical and technical practices to protect the security of PHI that is electronically maintained or transmitted.
 Business associates of covered entities who create, receive, maintain or transmit PHI are also subject to certain HIPAA provisions.
 Violations of HIPAA may result in substantial civil and/or criminal fines and penalties.
+The Federal Trade Commission uses its consumer protection authority to initiate enforcement actions in response to data breaches. and regulate unfair or deceptive acts or practices, including with respect to data privacy and cybersecurity.
+Moreover, the U.S. Congress has recently considered, and is currently considering, various proposals for more comprehensive data privacy and cybersecurity legislation to which we or our tenants and managers may be subject if passed.